Tulsi Gabbard

-Tulsi Gabbard (/ˈtʌlsi ˈgæbərd/; born April 12, 1981) is an American politician and military officer serving since 2025 as the eighth director of national intelligence (DNI).
-She has held the rank of lieutenant colonel in the U.S. Army Reserve since 2021, and previously served as U.S. representative for Hawaii's 2nd congressional district from 2013 to 2021.
-A former Democrat, she became an independent in 2022 and later joined the Republican Party in 2024.
-Gabbard was the youngest state legislator in Hawaii from 2002 to 2004.
+Tulsi Gabbard (/ˈtʌlsi ˈgæbərd/; born April 12, 1981) is an American politician and U.S. Army officer who served as the eighth Director of National Intelligence (DNI) from 2025 to 2026.
+She previously served as U.S. representative for Hawaii's 2nd congressional district from 2013 to 2021 and in the Hawaii House of Representatives from 2002 to 2004.
+Gabbard was a member of the Democratic Party until 2022, after which she became independent before joining the Republican Party in 2024.

-Gabbard joined the Hawaii Army National Guard in 2003 and was deployed to Iraq from 2004 to 2005, where she served as a specialist with a medical unit, and received the Combat Medical Badge.
+Gabbard joined the Hawaii Army National Guard in 2003 and was deployed to Iraq from 2004 to 2005, where she served with a medical unit, and received the Combat Medical Badge.
 In 2007, Gabbard completed the officer training program at the Alabama Military Academy.
 She went to Kuwait in 2008 as an Army Military Police officer.
 In 2015, while also serving in Congress, Gabbard became a major with the Hawaii Army National Guard.
 In 2020, she transferred to the U.S. Army Reserve and was promoted to the rank of lieutenant colonel in 2021.

 In 2012, Gabbard was elected to the U.S. House of Representatives from Hawaii's 2nd congressional district.
-She became the first Samoan American and Hindu American member of U.S. Congress.
+She became the first Samoan American and Hindu American member of the U.S. Congress.
 During her tenure in Congress, she served on the House Armed Services Committee (HASC) and the House Foreign Affairs Committee.
 She supported the military campaign to defeat Islamic extremism but opposed the U.S. intervention in the Syrian civil war.
 In her fourth term, Gabbard also served on the HASC Subcommittee on Intelligence, which oversaw military intelligence and counterterrorism.

-Gabbard launched her 2020 presidential campaign running on an anti-interventionist and populist platform, but dropped out and endorsed Joe Biden in March 2020.
-Previously, she also served as vice-chair of the Democratic National Committee (DNC) from 2013 to 2016 but resigned to endorse Bernie Sanders for the 2016 Democratic presidential nomination.
+Around 2020, Gabbard ran as a presidential candidate in the Democratic Party primaries with an anti-interventionist and populist pitch, but dropped out and endorsed Joe Biden in March 2020.
+Previously, she also served as vice-chair of the Democratic National Committee (DNC) from 2013 to 2016, but resigned to endorse Bernie Sanders for the 2016 Democratic presidential nomination.
 After her departure from Congress in 2021, Gabbard took more conservative positions on issues such as transgender rights, border security, and foreign policy.
-In 2022, she spoke at the conservative CPAC conference and left the Democratic Party.
+In 2022, she spoke at the Conservative Political Action Conference and left the Democratic Party.

 In 2024, Gabbard endorsed Donald Trump for the presidential election and joined the Republican Party later that year.
 After Trump nominated Gabbard for DNI, her past statements on Syria and the Russian invasion of Ukraine drew scrutiny and concern.
-Many veterans and Republicans defended Gabbard's record, noting her military service and Congressional experience.
+Many veterans and Republicans defended Gabbard's record, noting her military service and congressional experience.
 In February 2025, she was confirmed by the Senate, becoming the highest-ranking Pacific Islander American government official in U.S. history.
+In March 2026, Trump indicated that Gabbard differed with him on the issue of Iran and its nuclear program.
+Gabbard resigned from the post, citing family reasons, effective June 19, 2026.